sup3rgiu/sup3rgiu/README.md

   <img alt="Greetings" src="./assets/hello-l.gif" align="center" style="width: 100%">
 </picture>

-### <div align="center">I'm Andrea, a MSc Graduate in Computer Science and Engineering at [Politecnico di Milano](https://www.polimi.it/)</div>
+### <div align="center">I'm Andrea, a PhD student in Data Analytics and Decision Sciences (DADS) at [Politecnico di Milano](https://www.polimi.it/)</div>

-- ⚙️ I’m currently conducting research on Generative Neural Networks
+- ⚙️ I’m currently conducting research on Generative Neural Networks in the field of biomedicine

-- 💡 I’m currently learning Tensorflow, PyTorch and fun stuff about Neural Networks
+- 💡 I’m currently working with PyTorch and Tensorflow

 - 💬 Ask me about anything I contributed, or anything random you think would be relevant!